2022 United States House of Representatives elections in California: Results

+By county

 District 5

 Due to redistricting, the incumbent changed from Democrat Mike Thompson to Republican Devin Nunes.
 Nunes initially ran for re-election, but resigned his seat on January 1, 2022, in order to become the CEO of Trump Media & Technology Group.
 After this, fellow Republican Tom McClintock switched to running in this district.
-McClintock, who has represented the 4th district since 2009, was re-elected with 55.9% of the vote in 2020.
+McClintock, who had represented the 4th district since 2009, was re-elected with 55.9% of the vote in 2020.